doubleblindcode1/Large-scale-learning-mrcs-icdm-2025/README.md

 python3 <scriptname> <dataset> <random_seed>
 ```

 The results are printed on the output console.
+The experimental results are averaged over random seeds 0, 1,..., 9.
+Note that large datasets are not uploaded to this repository but are easily available online.

+See https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/ for real_sim and news20 dataset
+See https://github.com/MachineLearningBCAM/Datasets/tree/main/data/multi_class_datasets for mnist, fashion_mnist, cifar10 datasets.